 People should be good to eachother and support eachother, and violence is almost never an acceptable solution to a problem.
 This means I support organizations such as the Peace Corps, Red Cross, CERT, and social welfare and the taxes that pay for it.
 This means that in general I won't do any work for any nation's military or military industrial complex, barring social welfare work.
 This means I believe all militaries worldwide should be almost completely defunded and disbanded, barring their humanitarian branches.

 Self determination is good.
 Violation of sovereignty is generally bad.
 This means I support the sovereign nation of Taiwan and reject efforts of the PRC to bring democratic Taiwan under its imperialist rule.
 It also means I support a free Hong Kong.
 If you have fallen under the sway of CCP propaganda and believe Taiwan isn't a sovereign nation, email me and I'll help you understand why you're wrong.
 This means I believe various forms of democracy and rule of the people are the only valid forms of governance.
 This means I oppose efforts by the American Republican party to prevent Americans from voting.
 This means I oppose the Russian invasion of sovereign Ukraine.
+This means I oppose the brutalization of Palestinians by the IDF.

 Life is short and should be enjoyed.
 This means I reject restrictive dogmas that demonize human tendencies.
 This means I celebrate good food, friendship, and happiness.
 This means I reject excessive materialism.